Yasharora2020/pollingapp/README.md

 - [ ] Add more features
 - [ ] Add more documentation
 - [ ] Add ability to enter a end date for polls
+- [ ] Use Terraform to create RDS and Cognito